-You can still use the mobile lounges to travel between concourses, a fun but maybe slower alternative to the Aerotrain.
-Occasionally, they are used to for disembarking, so if you're flying into Dulles you may get to experience one upon arrival.
+You can still use the mobile lounges to travel between concourses as a fun, but maybe slower, alternative to the Aerotrain.
+Occasionally, they are used for disembarking, so if you're flying into Dulles you may get to experience one upon arrival.

-Public parking includes two daily garages, four economy parking lots, and one hourly lot in front of the Main Terminal.
+Public parking includes two daily garages, an economy parking lot, a valet parking lot, and one hourly lot in front of the Main Terminal.
 Free shuttle buses are provided to transport passengers from the parking lots to the airport.
-To pay, Pay & Go is an automated payment system with payment machines located in the lower level of the terminal near the east and west exit doors and on the pedestrian bridge near the Daily Parking Garage.
+To pay for parking, use the Pay & Go automated payment system, located in the lower level of the terminal near the east and west exit doors and on the pedestrian bridge near the Daily Parking Garage.
 There are charging stations for electric vehicles in Garages 1 and 2.

 Public Transportation and Taxis

-- Taxis are readily available, however, Washington Flyer is the exclusive taxi supplier for the airport, so you only have one choice.
+- Taxis are readily available around Washington, D.C., but Washington Flyer is the exclusive taxi supplier for the airport, so you only have one choice.

-- SuperShuttle is a van service offers shared rides within the metropolitan area.
+- SuperShuttle is a van service that offers shared rides within the metropolitan area.

 - You can connect to the DC metro system via the Silver Line Express, which picks up passengers at Door 4 on the Arrivals floor.
-Buses from the airport leave every 15 minutes on weekdays and every 20 minutes on Saturdays and Sundays and will connect you to the Wiehle-Reston East Metro station
+Buses from the airport leave every 15 minutes during on-peak hours and every 20 minutes on off-peak, and will connect you to the Wiehle-Reston East Metro station.

-- Megabus offers a service that connects Charlottesville, Virginia, Dulles Airport, and Union Station in downtown DC.
+- Megabus offers a service that connects Charlottesville, Virginia, Dulles Airport, and Union Station in downtown Washington.

 Where to Eat and Drink

 At a big airport like Dulles, you can count on a big variety of food options.
-You can make a quick stop to pick up something for your flight at chains like Subway, Pizza Hut, and more or sit down for a longer meal at one of the airport's finer restaurants.
+You can make a quick stop to pick up something for your flight at chains like Subway and Pizza Hut, or sit down for a longer meal at one of the airport's finer restaurants.
 On Concourse C, check out Chef Geoff's for contemporary American cuisine or The Chef's Table by Wolfgang Puck, which also offers the option to take your food to go.
-On Concourse D, you'll find burgers with a French twist at Bistro Atelier, plus specialty crepes both savory and sweet and on Concourse B, you can fill up on pasta at Carrabba's Italian Grill.
+On Concourse D, you'll find burgers with a French twist at Bistro Atelier, plus specialty crepes both savory and sweet, and on Concourse B, you can fill up on pasta at Carrabba's Italian Grill.